mmgreiner/heif-image/readme.md

 ## Accessing the picture files

 The image files are stored in various subdirectories of `"~/Pictures/Photos Library.photoslibrary/originals"`.
-It contains subdirectories named `1`, `2`, ... which contain `jpeg`` and `heic` files.
+It contains subdirectories named `1`, `2`, ... which contain `jpeg` and `heic` files.
 According to [MacWorld: What is HEIC?](https://www.macworld.com/article/672609/what-is-heic.html)

 > Apple has replaced the JPEG image format with the new HEIC alternative in iOS.
 > ...
 > HEIC is the file format name Apple has chosen for the new HEIF standard.
 HEIF stands for High Efficiency Image Format, and, as the name suggests, is a more streamlined way of storing image files.

-Unfortunately, the standard [image](https://pkg.go.dev/image) libraries of Go cannot handle this format.
+Unfortunately, the standard Go [image](https://pkg.go.dev/image) libraries cannot handle this format.

 ## Installation